 Why 'sleep training' is our LAST resort...

 I understand the theory behind this, I do.
-The justification is that at night, there are a whole raft of sleep hormones working in your favour and your baby's circadian rhythm kicks in, so sleep should be easier to achieve than in the day...
+The justification is that at night, there are a whole raft of sleep hormones working in your favour and your baby's circadian rhythm kicks in, so sleep should be easier to achieve at night than in the day...
 Yep.
 For sure.
 Provided they're actually ready to sleep better at night.

-Let me explain what I mean:
+Let me explain what I mean...

 We know there is a really strong link between daytime and night-time sleep.
 While differentiated in your baby's brain, they are still very intrinsically linked.
 You will know yourself that if your baby or toddler is extremely overtired they will usually have a lousy night.
 This of course means your baby then starts the day already overtired, which leads to poor napping and the cycle continues.

 So you do it.
 I did it, with my eldest.
-You don't want much crying (who does want to hear their baby cry), but you're told it's inevitable.
+You don't want much crying (no one wants to hear their baby cry!), but you're told it's unavoidable.
 In this case, it most definitely is!
 You work on your baby's night waking, using whatever method they've given you - controlled crying, verbal reassurance, check-in methods, pick-up put-down - wondering why your baby is resisting so much, why it's taking hours and hours all night long.

-Nope - they jumped straight in to diagnosing and "fixing" your baby's night waking in total isolation.
+Nope - they jumped straight in to diagnosing and "fixing" your baby's night waking in total isolation from their daytime sleep and settling.
 Your baby could well have been crying during this process, not because they were being "naughty" and refusing to respond to the sleep training, but because they simply weren't tired enough to go back to sleep.
-Or they were overtired and the stress hormone cortisol was coursing through their body making it extremely hard for them to settle on their own.
+Or because they were overtired and the stress hormone cortisol was coursing through their body making it extremely hard for them to settle on their own.